 When the first tooth appears, or no later than their first birthday.
 Pediatric dentists focus on prevention and research shows that children who visit the dentist earlier are less likely to have tooth decay.

 Before children have teeth a wet washcloth is helpful to rub on the gums and remove food and bacteria.
-When teeth come in any small soft bristled toothbrush will help remove bacteria that can lead to decay.
-Any soft-bristled toothbrush with a small head, preferably one designed specifically for infants, should be used at least once a day at bedtime.
+When teeth come in any small soft-bristled toothbrush will help remove bacteria that can lead to decay.
+Preferably one designed specifically for infants with a small head, should be used at least once a day at bedtime.

 Research shows that children do not adequately brush their teeth alone until they reach the age of 6-7.
 Even at this point they still require supervision.

 YES.
 They are not just for chewing, they are important for speech development, development of the jaws, keeping space for permanent teeth.
 Decay in baby teeth can be easily prevented or treated, but failing to take care of baby teeth can cause life-threatening infections.